Fast track your treatment

 You may also be able to go back to work, unless you have a labour-intensive job.
 You should avoid strenuous activity such as heavy lifting for around four weeks.

-After around six weeks, you should have recovered1.
+After around six weeks, you should have recovered.

-By choosing BMI Healthcare for your hernia repair surgery, you’ll benefit from:
+By choosing one of our hospitals for your hernia repair surgery, you’ll benefit from:

 If you think you have a hernia, you should make an appointment to see your GP for an assessment.